The Artists' Press guide to green living

 In the print studio, guesthouse and homes we are continually looking at ways to lighten our footprint.
 Here are some of the environmental efforts that we have made, please copy at will and let us know how we can improve.

-Printing involves the use of solvents, acids and chemicals, we try to use as little as possible and are always on the lookout for processes that use the least amount of toxic ingredients.
+STUDIO: Printing involves the use of solvents, acids and chemicals, we try to use as little as possible and are always on the lookout for processes that use the least amount of toxic ingredients.
 Our lithography presses are hand operated (gives the printers a good physical workout!) and many of the methods that we use are centuries old and thus are not heavy on dangerous chemicals.
+We use a solvent called Oil Med Eco as it is less toxic than regular solvents, you can get it from The Italian Art shop in Cape Town.

 Profits from the studio are spent on expensive environmental initiatives such as installing the solar geysers and the micro-hydro plant.